 Durability and Construction

 Although the original Ares was nice, the REP Ares 2.0 keeps the level of quality high, using premium cables and pulleys.
 The aluminum pulleys with plastic-lined trolleys along the uprights allow for very smooth cable travel.
-The trolley and cables are rated for a weight capacity of 450 pounds, ensuring the machine will withstand repeated use.
+Although lightweight, the trolley and cables are rated for a weight capacity of 450 pounds, ensuring the machine will withstand repeated use.

 The cables work on a 2:1 ratio, which makes 100 pounds feel like 50 pounds.
 This also helps extend the cable length for functional exercises, allowing for plenty of room and length for chest flyes and similar functional trainer movements.